ROH/NJPW War of the Worlds (2016)

-War of the Worlds (2016) was a professional wrestling tour co-produced by the American Ring of Honor (ROH) and Japanese New Japan Pro-Wrestling (NJPW) promotions.
-The tour's three events took place on May 9 at the Ford Community & Performing Arts Center in Dearborn, Michigan, May 11 at the Ted Reeve Arena in Toronto, Ontario and May 14 at Terminal 5 in New York City, New York.
+War of the Worlds (2016) was a professional wrestling tour co-produced by the American Ring of Honor (ROH) and Japanese New Japan Pro-Wrestling (NJPW) promotions in 2016.
+It was the third year in which ROH and NJPW co-produced events under the War of the Worlds name.

+The tour's three events took place on May 9 at the Ford Community & Performing Arts Center in Dearborn, Michigan, May 11 at the Ted Reeve Arena in Toronto, Ontario, and May 14 at Terminal 5 in New York City, New York.
 The second night in Toronto was taped for four episodes of Ring of Honor Wrestling.
-2016 was the third year in which ROH and NJPW co-produce events under the War of the Worlds name.

 Production

 Background

 In February 2014, the American Ring of Honor (ROH) promotion announced a partnership with the Japanese New Japan Pro-Wrestling (NJPW) promotion, which led to the two co-producing the Global Wars and War of the Worlds events in Toronto and New York City, respectively, the following May.
 A year later, the partnership continued with War of the Worlds '15 and Global Wars '15, which were both two-day events, taking place in Philadelphia and Toronto, respectively.
 On August 21, 2015, representatives of NJPW and ROH declared that the relationship between the two promotions was stronger than ever, announcing another North American tour for May 2016, featuring new locations and wrestlers, as well as the first co-produced shows between the two promotions in Tokyo.
 The two-day event, entitled Honor Rising: Japan 2016, took place on February 19 and 20, 2016.

 On February 4, 2016, ROH officially announced the War of the Worlds tour, taking place on May 9 in Dearborn, Michigan, May 11 in Toronto and May 14 in New York City.
 On April 16, ROH announced the NJPW wrestlers taking part in the tour; IWGP Heavyweight Champion Tetsuya Naito, ROH World Television Champion Tomohiro Ishii, IWGP Junior Heavyweight Champion Kushida, Gedo, Hiroshi Tanahashi, Jyushin Thunder Liger and Kazuchika Okada.
 On April 18, ROH added NJPW's IWGP Tag Team Champions Guerrillas of Destiny (Tama Tonga and Tanga Loa) to the tour.
 ROH later added IWGP Intercontinental Champion Kenny Omega to the Toronto event of the tour.
 It had previously been reported that Omega had had issues with his visa, which could prevent him from taking part in the rest of the tour.
 On May 6, NJPW officially added Yoshitatsu to the Toronto event.
 Jyushin Thunder Liger was pulled from the Dearborn event after being dropped on his head during the May 8 Global Wars event.
 Nick Jackson suffered a rib injury during his first match at the Toronto event and was pulled from his second match as well as the New York City event.
 Meanwhile, Tetsuya Naito was hospitalized during the tour with high fever, but did not miss any shows.
 Others suffering minor injuries during the tour included Hiroshi Tanahashi and Matt Jackson.